 You can choose to take a year-long placement in an Institute of Biomedical Science (IBMS) accredited laboratory.
 This will extend your course length to four years.
 During this placement, you will complete the IBMS Registration Training Portfolio.
 You'll receive the IBMS Certificate of Competence that enables you to register with the Health and Care Professions Council (HCPC) after graduation as a Biomedical Scientist.

-Professional Skills for Biomedical Sciences - This module will develop your study skills, laboratory skills and professional skills to help you during your course and in future employment or studies.
+Personal and Professional Development - This module will develop your study skills, laboratory skills and professional skills to help you during your course and in future employment or studies.
 Topics include analysis of scientific data, report writing and some statistical analysis, plus how to undertake laboratory techniques safely and with precision.

 Human Anatomy and Physiology - You will study the organisation of the nervous system and endocrine control of cell function, plus the structure and function of the cardiovascular, pulmonary, musculoskeletal, gastrointestinal and the renal systems.